 So much of what I thought I knew about India was flat-out wrong.
 Westerners think India is all about snake charmers and yoga – a place to retreat and find inner peace.
 I wrote this post not to scare you away, but to introduce you more realistically to the rough side of India – the side you will see as a first time visitor.
 Upon first glance, this was the India that I saw.
 But as I got to know the country a bit better, it started to win me over little by little.
 That’s my plan for you.
 So stay tuned, and follow in my footsteps.

 Don’t miss new posts!
 Sign up for the mailing list in the box below.
 Looking for ways to combat culture shock?
 I put all my best advice into India Travel Tips for Over-Confident Travelers.
+Want to know exactly what to pack to make sure you’re ready for anything?
+Check out my packing list.

 Let’s talk about it.
 Have you experienced culture shock in India?
 Leave a comment below.